AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 ## Protocol Flow
 - Client starts session by opening a TCP socket to the server
+- Client advertises and request protocol compatibility
-- Server advertises it's capabilities
+- Server confirms compatibility and declares ready
+- Client starts/resumes a session
 - Client sends request for authorization for each of it's workers
 - Server replies back with responses for each authorization
 - Server sends `mining.set` for constant values to be adopted for following mining jobs